 This program is aimed at supporting people-centered economic development through utilization of natural resources potential around them.
 The program optimizes a combination of inherent abilities and local wisdom.

-PTFI and LPMAK continue to spur economic growth that provides added value for the local community through stimulation of competitive advantages in each region.
-In playing this role, PTFI and LPMAK engage other stakeholders in developing the economy of their region and community.
-Under this development, PTFI and LPMAK focus on programs on fishery, livestock breeding, farming, food security, support for alternative economic systems and economic programs, as well as engage in collaboration with other parties.
+PTFI and YPMAK continue to spur economic growth that provides added value for the local community through stimulation of competitive advantages in each region.
+In playing this role, PTFI and YPMAK engage other stakeholders in developing the economy of their region and community.
+Under this development, PTFI and YPMAK focus on programs on fishery, livestock breeding, farming, food security, support for alternative economic systems and economic programs, as well as engage in collaboration with other parties.

 The program for Development of Micro, Small and Medium Businesses (Usaha Mikro, Kecil dan Menengah /PP-UMKM) and the Revolving Fund are aimed at developing local economic activities through provision of mentoring and accompaniment for Papuan entrepreneurs with potential.
 These programs are expected to boost the economies and standard of living of local communities in a sustainable manner, and build the capacities of local businesses to engage in market competition.